pybricks/pybricks-api/doc/main/index.rst

    Use the ☰ menu to navigate all available classes, methods, and tools.
 A few commonly used devices and classes are listed below for quick reference.

-   .. rubric:: Programmable Hubs
+   .. rubric:: Programmable hubs

    .. figure:: ../main/images/hubsoverview.png
       :width: 100 %
       :target: hubs/index.html

-   .. rubric:: Powered Up Motors and Sensors
+   .. rubric:: Powered Up motors and sensors

    .. figure:: ../main/images/pupdevicesoverview.png
       :width: 100 %